 What can I serve with a lamb roast?

-My favorite idea is to add potatoes and carrots to the bottom of the roasting pan and have them cook right along with the roast.
-A traditional way to serve lamb is with a side of mint sauce/jelly or a modern sauce such as Mint Chimichurri.
-Serving lamb with a side of Tzatziki sauce is also delicious.
+- One of my favorite things to do is add potatoes and carrots to the bottom of the roasting pan and have them cook right along with the roast.

-Speaking of - I love to serve this lamb roast with a Greek Salad.
+- I love to serve this lamb roast with a Greek Salad.
 I will often chop leftover lamb and eat it with the Greek Salad.
-Kind of reminds me of a gyro.
-So good!

 - Always use a thermometer to test the doneness of your roast.
 Insert the thermometer in the thickest part of the roast.
 If your roast has a bone or is semi-boneless avoid touching the bone when you check the temp.